JetBrains/teamcity-documentation/topics/including-third-party-reports-in-the-build-results.md

 [//]: # (title: Including Third-Party Reports in the Build Results)
 [//]: # (auxiliary-id: Including Third-Party Reports in the Build Results) If your reporting tool produces reports in HTML format, you can extend TeamCity with a custom tab to show the information provided by the third\-party reporting tool.
-The report provided by your tool can be then displayed either on the build results page, or on the project home page.
+The report provided by your tool can be then displayed either on the build results page, or on the __Project Home__ page.

 The general flow is as follows:
 * configure the build script to produce the HTML report (preferably in a zip archive);